divyam198/divyam198/README.md

 - 👋 Hi, I’m @divyam198
 - 👀 I’m interested in Data Analytics.
-- 🌱 I’m currently learning Python, SQL and Machine Learning .
+- 🌱 I’m currently learning Python, SQL and Machine Learning and had already worked on the projects using these skills .
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...